 It’s important to listen to what your child says without trying to fix, or take away from, the problem.
 Baumstein says, “Sometimes parents naturally try to repair the situation.
 When we do that, we send the message that ‘I know what’s best.
 I’m the adult, and you’re the child.’
 And that can minimize the child’s feelings and fail to honor what the child wants.

 “A child might say, ‘I just want to tell you about this, and I don’t want you to do anything.’
 And then a parent might go to the school anyway.
-When something like that happens, the child probably won’t go to his parent again.”
+When something like that happens, the child probably won’t go to her parent again.”
 So just listen.
 Don’t judge.
 And don’t try to fix the problem.

 It may seem obvious that you should keep your child’s private comments to yourself, but chances are you will talk to other parents, teachers, etc. As much as you can, be respectful of your child’s wishes and privacy.
 Sharing secrets will lessen your child’s trust in you and may discourage her from sharing personal information with you in the future.
 This is also true with social media.
 It’s tempting to share funny pictures and stories, but would you want a picture of your first potty experience or first date online forever?

 It is important, however, to let your child know that if there are safety concerns, you will need to intervene (or tell the school, another parent, etc.).
 Otherwise, if she asks you to stay out of it, try to honor her wishes and stay out of it.

 Getting your child to open up to and confide in you can be challenging.
 By being patient and creating a sense of presence, trust and acceptance, you are making it easier for your child to come to you when he is ready.